Negotiations drag on over 17 missionaries kidnapped in Haiti - NewsBreak

 Negotiations drag on over 17 missionaries kidnapped in Haiti

-PORT-AU-PRINCE, Haiti (AP) — Negotiations stretched into a fourth day seeking the return of 17 members of a U.S.-based missionary group kidnapped over the weekend by a violent gang that is demanding $1 million ransom per person .
+PORT-AU-PRINCE, Haiti (AP) — Negotiations stretched into a fourth day seeking the return of 17 members of a U.S.-based missionary group kidnapped over the weekend in Haiti by a violent gang that is demanding $1 million ransom per person.

 The group includes five children whose ages range from 8 months to 15 years, although authorities were not clear whether the ransom amount included them, a top Haitian official said Tuesday.
-Sixteen of the abductees are Americans and one Canadian.Haiti gang seeks $1M each for kidnapped US missionaries
+Sixteen of the abductees are Americans and one Canadian.One dead, suspect shot after stabbing at Ohio travel plaza

 The abduction is one of at least 119 kidnappings recorded in Haiti for the first half of October, according to the Center of Analysis and Research of Human Rights, a local nonprofit group.
 It said a Haitian driver was abducted along with the missionaries, bringing the total to 18 people taken by the gang.